RauliL/plorth/docs/api.md

   <dd>string</dd>
 </dl>

-Concatenates contents of two strings and returns the result.
+Concatenates the contents of the two strings and returns the result.

 ---